mgorav/SpringBootMapR/README.md

 ````bash
   ./mapr_devenv_docker_setup.sh
 ````
-This step can take upto 5 to 10 minutes ... be patient!! 
+This step can take upto 5 to 10 minutes ... be patient!!

+**NOTE**  Currently docker image is only available for mac OS

 Verify that MapR cluster installation successful using following steps:
 1. Log into docker images